seandavi/awesome-single-cell/README.md

 - [Wishbone](https://github.com/ManuSetty/wishbone) - [python] - [Wishbone is an algorithm to identify bifurcating developmental trajectories from single cell data.
 Wishbone can applied to both single cell RNA-seq and mass cytometry datasets.](http://www.nature.com/nbt/journal/v34/n6/full/nbt.3569.html)
 - [Snakemake single-cell-rna-seq workflow](https://github.com/snakemake-workflows/single-cell-rna-seq) - [python, R, snakemake] - An automated pipeline for single cell RNA-seq analysis.

+### Spatial transcriptomics

+- [Starspace](https://starspace.readthedocs.io/en/latest/) - [Python] - Defines a schema for gene or protein expression data containing spatially localized information.
+Converts data from a variety of assay types, including Spatial Transcriptomics, CODEX, In-situ Sequencing, MERFISH, osmFISH, and starMAP.
+Demonstrates how to visualize and interact with these data using common analysis packages, and convert the formats into loom and anndata objects, for downstream analysis in R and Python.

 ## Tutorials and workflows

+- [Orchestrating Single-Cell Analysis with Bioconductor](https://osca.bioconductor.org) - [R] - This blogdown book describes a comprehensive and reproducible workflow for the analysis of single-cell RNA-sequencing data.
 - [Aaron Lun's Single Cell workflow on Bioconductor](http://bioconductor.org/help/workflows/simpleSingleCell/) - [R] - This article describes a computational workflow for basic analysis of scRNA-seq data using software packages from the open-source Bioconductor project.
 - [Bioconductor2016 Single-cell-RNA-sequencing workshop by Sandrine Dudoit lab](https://github.com/drisso/bioc2016singlecell) - [R] - SCONE, clusterExperiment, and slingshot tutorial.
 - [BiomedCentral Single Cell Omics collectin](http://www.biomedcentral.com/collections/singlecellomics) - collection of papers describing techniques for single-cell analysis and protocols.